Tony Snell: 2012–13 season: Junior year

-The 2012-13 Lobos again relied on tough defense and a balanced scoring attack, often coming from behind to grind out close wins.
+The 2012–13 Lobos again relied on tough defense and a balanced scoring attack, often coming from behind to grind out close wins.
 The team held opponents to sixty points a game and again held them under 40% shooting, while going 10–2 in games decided by six or fewer points.
 While Williams led the team at just 13.3 points a game, four players averaged in double-figures, and seven Lobo players led the team in scoring in individual games.
-Snell led the team in ten games, including five straight during a late stretch when he averaged 19.8 a game and shot 22-39 (.564) from three-point range.
-On the season, Snell averaged 12.5 points, 2.6 rebounds, and 2.9 assists a game, and he led the team in three-point shooting percentage and, for the second straight season, free throw percentage.
+Snell led the team in ten games, including five straight during a late stretch when he averaged 19.8 a game and shot 22 of 39 (.564) from three-point range.
+On the season, Snell averaged 12.5 points, 2.6 rebounds and 2.9 assists a game, and he led the team in three-point shooting percentage and, for the second straight season, free throw percentage.
 Over his career, he was the fifth most accurate free throw shooter in Lobo history.

 The Lobos began the season 12–0, including a win over number 19 Connecticut, and climbed to No. 16 in the polls.
 They lost a couple of games to eventual NCAA tournament teams South Dakota State and St. Louis, but also won at No. 8 Cincinnati.
-After a bad loss at No. 20 San Diego State, they won nine out of ten and clinched the MWC regular season title, while reaching No. 11.
-Snell assumed more of a leadership role, an adjustment due to his quiet demeanor — his mother termed him the "silent assassin", a nickname that Lobo fans embraced.
+After a bad loss at No. 20 San Diego State, they won nine out of ten and clinched the MWC regular-season title, while reaching No. 11.
+Snell assumed more of a leadership role, an adjustment due to his quiet demeanor—his mother termed him the "silent assassin", a nickname that Lobo fans embraced.
 He scored 20 points or more in six games, 25 or more in three games, but he continued to struggle at times, scoring under ten points in 13 games, with a low of five.
-In the MWC tournament, Snell averaged 17.7 points a game while shooting 12-20 (.600) from three-point range.
+In the MWC tournament, Snell averaged 17.7 points a game while shooting 12 of 20 (.600) from three-point range.
 In the semi-final game against San Diego State, he made three three-pointers in 55 seconds as the Lobos built a large lead.
-In the championship game at UNLV, he shot 8-11 from the field, 5-7 from three, at one point scoring 13 straight points for the Lobos as they pulled away to seal their second straight tourney title.
+In the championship game at UNLV, he shot 8 of 11 from the field, 5 of 7 from three, at one point scoring 13 straight points for the Lobos as they pulled away to seal their second straight tourney title.
 Snell was named tournament MVP and ESPN national player of the week for his performance.
 After the season, he was named Third Team All-MWC.
 New Mexico entered the NCAA tournament ranked No. 10 and received a three-seed.
 They suffered a disappointing upset to Harvard, however, to finish the season 29–6.
-The Lobos shot poorly, with Snell going 4–12, 1-6 from three, for just nine points.
+The Lobos shot poorly, with Snell going 4 of 12, 1 of 6 from three, for just nine points.